Epsilon10/BottoBot/README.md

 # CuckooBot
 Moderation and Stats  bot.
-Still in development
+Made it cuz I wanted to do something.
+It really isn't that great.